sunilp/webscrapper-indeed-r/README.md

     ##
     ## Number of Fisher Scoring iterations: 25

-Logistic regression algorithm did not converge, so we have to pick a smaller number of independent variables.
+Logistic regression algorithm did not converge, so we have to select a smaller number of independent variables for the model to work.

     jobsfit1 = glm(formula = challenging_job ~ have_java + have_tableau + have_scala,
                   family = binomial,